 Solar Photovoltaic Systems Workshop

-The workshop introduces the fundamental concepts in Photovoltaic technology.
+The goal of the workshop is to introduce the fundamental concepts in Photovoltaic technology.
 It provides training in the design, installation and maintenance of grid connected residential photovoltaic systems.
-The course is developed based on Task Analysis of NABCEP.
+The students will be well prepared and eligible for the NABCEP Associate Level PV Exam.
+To meet the goal, this workshop is developed based on the Job Task Analysis of NABCEP.
 Topics covered include:

 - Overview of PV Systems

 - Components of a PV system

 - Relevant sections of NEC